Mokksha

-Pritha Sengupta, professionally credited as Mokksha, is an Indian film actress, teacher and classical dancer, who started career in film industry from Bengali films and she also appeared in Tamil cinema, Telugu cinema and Malayalam cinema.
-Her debut lead Bengali film is Karma (2020), debut Tamil film is Yevaal (2022), debut Telugu film is Lucky Lakshman (2022) and debut Malayalam film Kallanum Bhagavathiyum (2023).
+Pritha Sengupta, professionally credited as Mokksha, is an Indian film actress and classical dancer, who started her career in Bengali films and she also appeared in Tamil, Telugu and Malayalam films.
+Her debut Bengali film lead role is Karma (2020); she made debuts in Tamil with Yevaal (2022), Telugu with Lucky Lakshman (2022) and Malayalam with Kallanum Bhagavathiyum (2023).

 Early life

 Mokksha was born as Pritha Sengupta and hails from Barrackpore, in the North 24 Parganas district of West Bengal.
 She studied at St. Claret School, Barrackpore, and at the Douglas Memorial Higher Secondary School, Barrackpore.

 Mokksha worked as a teacher at St. Augustine's Day School, Barrackpore, where she also taught dance.
 She worked and studied in parallel.
 She completed her B.Sc.
 (Hons.) degree in Psychology at Asutosh College, Kolkata.
 She is a classical dancer who is trained in Bharatanatyam, Kathak, and Odissi.

 Career

 She started her acting career in the Bengali film industry.
 In her early career, she appeared in films such as Filter Coffee Liquor Cha and Switzerland.
 She continued to play supporting roles until she grabbed the lead role in the Bengali film Karma (2020).
 It was followed by another leading role in the Bengali film Shorshephool.
 In 2022, she played the female lead role in the psychological thriller Yevaal, a Tamil film based on witchcraft.
 In the same year, she starred in the Telugu drama Lucky Lakshman.
 Critic from The Times of India wrote that "Mokksha, as Shreya, did well portraying the quintessential lover".

 In the 2023 Telugu romantic drama Neethone Nenu, she played Seetha, one of the two female leads.
 A critic from The Hans India noted that "Mokksha leaves a positive impression with her performance".
 Mokksha auditioned and was selected for her debut Malayalam film, Kallanum Bhagavathiyum (2023), directed by East Coast Vijayan, in which she played the title role of Bhagavathy.
 In their review, OnManorama praised her for "a spectacular performance as the titular character".

 In 2024, she played the female lead role in the Telugu romantic thriller I Hate You.
 She also played the female lead role in her second Telugu film, the romantic drama Alanaati Ramchandrudu (2024), directed by Chilukuri Akash Reddy.
 She collaborated with East Coast Vijayan again in the horror film Chithini (2024).
 She played the title role of a malevolent spirit.